vtphan/carpo/README.md

 Both instructor and student should have JupyterLab installed into their machines.

-## Student Installation
+## For students
 Students can use the CodingHub without having to install the JupyterLab extension on their computers.
 See [COMP4151](CodingHub/COMP4151.md), for example, on how to login to the CodingHub.

 Alternately, students can install the extension on the own computer.
 * [Student installation instructions](carpo_student/INSTALL.md)

-## Teacher/TA Extension Installation
+## For teachers and TAs
-Teachers and teaching assistant should install the following extension on their computers.
+Teachers and teaching assistants need to install the following extension on their computers.
 * [Teacher installation instructions](carpo_teacher/README.md)